kirchhausenlab/gc_segment/README.md

   - `Background` marks a pixel as background;
   - `Erase` erases the mark at a pixel; and
   - `Click` has no effect at all.
 * "Annotation/Segmentation mode" is something that can be used to refine previously made segmentations.
 In particular, if the tool finds a previously stored segmentation, it can be overlaid onto the current volume instead of the markings to examine the segmentation visually (see example figure below). *NOTE*: The "Segmentation" mode does **not** generate the segmentation, but simply overlays it on the volume.
-To generate the segmentation from the seeds themselves, please run `segment.py` as indicated above in [General Usage](https://github.com/kirchhausenlab/gc_segment/edit/master/README.md#general-usage).
+To generate the segmentation from the seeds themselves, please run `segment.py` as indicated above in [General Usage](#generalusage).

-## Config files
+## <a name="configs"></a> Config files
 Configuration files in `configs/` let the user determine the parameters of the annotation task.
 Below is an example configuration file with the meanings of the parameters---
 ![Example config file](/gc_segment/config.png)
 Some points to note: